Built-in Scenarios¶

 overrides offer, save the YAML to a file and edit it:

-sonda scenarios show cpu-spike > my-cpu-spike.yaml
+sonda catalog show cpu-spike > my-cpu-spike.yaml

 # Edit my-cpu-spike.yaml to change labels, generator params, etc.